Hog Volatility Persists through Monday

 Pork cutout futures closed the day 10 to 90 cents in the red on Monday.
 USDA’s National Pork Carcass Cutout Value was $1/84 higher on Monday afternoon to $95.06.
-Bellies led the way with a $13.39 increase to $131.54.
+Bellies led the way with a $13.39 increase to $131.54 per hundred pounds for that primal.
 USDA estimated Monday’s FI hog slaughter at 486k head.
 That is even with last week and 1,000 head above the same week last year.

 Oct 23 Hogs closed at $81.975, down $0.350,